Rustam200391/calculator_functional/README.md

 After cloning the repository at the address taken after clicking on the code button You must specify this address in the git clone command while in the project folder

+After installing the dependencies using the npm install command , you can run the project using the npm start command